theinvertedform/umt.world/collections/_fiction/polyamory.md

 "Okay, number five is *Breaking Bad* and number seven is *Twilight*.
 Or is it *Ferris Bueller*?"

-"Can't be---that's an 80s movie, and this is millennial-themed trivia.
+"Can't be---that's an 80s movie, and this is millennial trivia.
 It must be *Twilight*."

 "Is it really millennial themed?"

-"I don't actually know if it's written on the bill, but everyone here is a millennial; they're playing Blink 182, classic millennial stuff---and every other question has been targeted to us as well."
+"Everyone here is a millennial; they're playing classic millennial music---and every other question has been millennial-based."

 "Okay, I'm putting *Twilight*."